AugurProject/augur-walkthrough/account.md

 - [ ] Verify the second Account recieved the ETH and REP from the first Account.

 With Ledger:

 - [ ] Use the form to send some ETH to another Account you have access to.
 - [ ] Use the form to send some REP to another Account you have access to.
+- [ ] Verify the second Account recieved the ETH and REP from the first Account.

+With Trezor:

+- [ ] Use the form to send some ETH to another Account you have access to.
+- [ ] Use the form to send some REP to another Account you have access to.